pippinbarr/cart253-2018/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 ## Different ways to draw the same shapes

-- As we saw a few times, there are different ways to specify something like a rectangle
+- As we saw a few times, there are conceptually different ways to specify something like a rectangle
 - You might give the top-left corner and width and height
 - But you might also give the center and width and height
 - Or you might even give the top-left corner and the bottom-right corner